 - Can I afford to hire a personal injury attorney for my DUI accident case?

-Types of Compensation You Can Receive After a Drunk Driving Accident in Kansas or Missouri
+Types of Compensation Our Drunk Driving Injury Attorneys Can Help You Receive After a Drunk Driving Accident in Kansas or Missouri

 A drunk driver who caused your or a loved one's car crash injuries or wrongful death is responsible for financial restitution under both Kansas and Missouri law.
 Types of compensation awarded in these cases include: